Cargas/playground/README.md

 # playground
-Sandbox repository for April 23 git lunch and learn
+Sandbox repository for May 23 git lunch and learn